-With Mardi Gras in the rearview, many New Orleanians have begun their observation of Lent–the 40-day period in between Fat Tuesday and Easter Sunday.
-Part of Lenten tradition states that meat should not be eaten on Fridays, but fish and seafood get a pass, which is why seafood (be it boiled, fried, or any preparation in between) is a staple during the coming weeks.
+With Mardi Gras in the rearview, many New Orleanians have begun their observation of Lent–the 40-day period in between Fat Tuesday and Holy Thursday.
+Part of Lenten tradition states that meat should not be eaten on Fridays, but fish and seafood get a pass, which is why seafood (be it boiled, fried, or any preparation in between) is a culinary staple during the coming weeks.

-But even non-Catholics can agree–it’s never a bad time to enjoy the fresh bounty of Louisiana seafood fried golden brown and piled high with all the fixins, so might as well pile a plate with all the fixins while the getting is really good.
+But even non-Catholics can agree, it’s never a bad time to enjoy the fresh bounty of Louisiana seafood so you might as well pile a plate with all the fixins while the getting is really good.

 Whether it’s fried catfish plates from staples like Mandina’s, Barrow’s, or High Hat, a catfish po-boy from Parkway, or a more indulgent meal from Heard Dat or PeeWee’s, there’s no shortage of amazing options all across the city.